xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

 * Added quickpoll.top domain
 * Implemented SSL with a free certificate from <a href="https://letsencrypt.org/">Let's Encrypt</a>

   The following additional environment variables are necessary:

   * SSL_PRIVATE_KEY_PATH : Path of the private key (pem format).
 Should look like: /etc/letsencrypt/live/SITE/privkey.pem
   * SSL_CERTIFICATE_PATH : Path of the certificate (pem format).
 Should look like: /etc/letsencrypt/live/SITE/cert.pem

+  And this one is optional:

+  * SSL_REDIRECT_80_TO_SECURED : If its value is set to "true", an endpoint will listen on port 80 and redirect clients on the SSL endpoint (port 443)

+* A <a href="install_debian/howto.md">manual</a> on how to install the required execution environment in order to execute the application.

+  The server we are using is a 1.2€/month VPS in the Cloud at <a href="https://www.arubacloud.com/">Arubacloud</a> (<a href="https://www.arubacloud.com/free-trial.aspx">Free 10€ voucher</a>)

 Done in part 2
 ========================================